pda-freddi/hot-potato/README.md

 It's a Hot Potato multiplayer game that runs on the browser and uses WebSockets to establish a bidirectional client-server communication, allowing real-time communication and the implementation of a broadcast pattern to pass data to multiple clients at the same time.

-The game's logic and file structure were provided by Codecademy in the form of starter code.
-I built the WebSockets logic following the material provided in the course.
+The game's logic and file structure were provided by Codecademy as starter code, I built on the WebSockets logic.

 ## Rules